MagicPotatoBean/MP3-Player/README.md

 Once in the text file, add the filepath of a new text file in your folder of music.

-You want to have the text file you just made follow the following structure:
+You want to have the text file you just made must start with the following, and follow its instructions:

 	First 5 lines are for comments, below that is for songs, write songs in the format shown below.